Dean1447/openmediavault-docs/faq.rst

 	SystemRescueCd.

 Can I install |omv| on top a running Debian system?
-	Yes, but it is recommended that the current running OS not to have a desktop environment installed.
+	Yes, but it is recommended that the current running OS does not include a desktop environment.

 What is the permissions/ownership of folders in |omv| created by shared folders?
 	The default is folders in ``2775`` mode, with ``root:users`` ownership.
-	This means all users created in the |webui| can read, write to folders created by the system in the data drives using the default.
+	This means all users created in the |webui| can read and write to folders created by the system in the data drives using the default.
 The setgid allows group inheritance, meaning new files/folders below will always have the group users (GID=100) membership.